Merubokkusu/Discord-S.C.U.M/readme.md

 ## About
   Discum is a Discord selfbot api wrapper (in case you didn't know, selfbotting = automating a user account).
 Whenever you login to discord, your client communicates with Discord's servers using Discord's http api (http(s) requests) and gateway server (websockets).
 Discum allows you have this communication with Discord with python.

   The main difference between Discum and other Discord api wrapper libraries (like discord.py) is that discum is written and maintained to work on user accounts (so, perfect for selfbots).
-We thoroughly test all code on here and develop discum to be readable, expandable, and useable.
+We test all code on here and develop discum to be readable, expandable, and useable.

   Note, using a selfbot is against Discord's Terms of Service and you could get banned for using one if you're not careful.
 Also, this needs to be said: discum does not have rate limit handling.
 The main reasons for this are that discum is made to (1) be (relatively) simple and (2) give the developer/user freedom (generally I'd recommend a bit more than 1 second in between tasks of the same type, but if you'd like a longer or shorter wait time that's up to you).
 We (Merubokkusu and anewrandomaccount) do not take any responsibility for any consequences you might face while using discum.
 We also do not take any responsibility for any damage caused (to servers/channels) through the use of Discum.
 Discum is a tool; how you use this tool is on you.